Saltanofff/wsl-vagrant-ansible/ansible/Readme.md

               ansible_host: 10.0.0.11
 ```
 What NOT to do (common mistakes):
-❌ Put ansible_host in group vars
+- Put ansible_host in group vars
-❌ Mix prod & dev users in the same group
+- Mix prod & dev users in the same group
-❌ Hardcode users in playbooks
+- Hardcode users in playbooks
-❌ Use vars: inside tasks for connection info
+- Use vars: inside tasks for connection info

-#&#10060; - hint to use X in the markdown

 ### Ansible facts
 Facts gathering is a default zero task of any Ansible execution but may be turned off if necessarily.
 Variable `ansible_facts` contains host's system related data.
 By default, you can also access some Ansible facts as top-level variables with the `ansible_` prefix.